tolani007/epl-dribbbling-analysis/README.md

 Other notable top dribblers under the age of 24 include:

-Michael Olise(21) with 38 successful dribbles from 94 attempts
+Michael Olise(21) with 38 successful dribbles from 94 attempts with 2 standard deviations above the average successful dribbles

-Eberechi Eze(24) with 42 successful dribbles from 77 attempts
+Eberechi Eze(24) with 42 successful dribbles from 77 attempts with 2.4 standard deviations above the average successful dribbles

-Brenden Aaronson(22) with 29 successful dribbles from 85 attempts
+Brenden Aaronson(22) with 29 successful dribbles from 85 attempts with 1 standard deviations above the average successful dribbles

-Marcus Tavernier(24) with 33 successful dribbles from 77 attempts
+Marcus Tavernier(24) with 33 successful dribbles from 77 attempts with 1.1 standard deviations above the average successful dribbles

-Morgan Gibbs-White with 32 successful dribbles from 71 attempts
+Morgan Gibbs-White with 32 successful dribbles from 71 attempts with 1.4 standard deviations above the average successful dribbles